Posted: August 17, 2018

 We have the honor of working with America’s best chefs, and rely on their experience to fuel real innovations that make cooking better everyday.
 Their challenge to us: make the transition from prep to cooling to cooking easier.
 They wanted a lot: zero transfers, less bowls to clean, easy movement, plus the ability to serve prepared chilled courses.

 Our answer was the full extension shelf in our 36” Built-In refrigerator; which not only made it easier, but seamless.
 Now home cooks can start a recipe by mixing ingredients on a sheet pan, then store it in the refrigerator or freezer and then move directly to the oven without transferring – and then back to refrigerator or freezer before serving.
 They can proof breads and pizza doughs before using our artisan bake stone.
 They can make salads, appetizers and desserts for guests ahead of time and pull them out, ready to serve.
-Engineered and designed to compliment your cooking process, this leading innovation not only improved how they cook at home, but connected a hallmark of BlueStar’s appliances – accommodation of commercial-size sheet pans, now, for seamless cooling to cooking.
+Engineered and designed to compliment your cooking process, this leading innovation not only improved how they cook at home, but connected a hallmark of BlueStar’s appliances – accommodation of commercial-size sheet pans, now, for seamless cooling to cooking when entertaining at home.

 Keeping the idea of smooth transition in mind, BlueStar’s 36” Built-In refrigerator comes with articulating hinges, allowing the tray to fully extend, saving you from unnecessary contact with the door’s shelving.
 Built with commercial-grade stainless steel and glass it provides a sturdy, flat surface for organization.
 With award-winning, industry-leading features, our refrigerator will enhance your cooking experience, and bring chef-level results at home.